 Medical note taking while on a Coviu call (the laptop drives both screens).

 If you are a health professional, you might find that some medical devices are actually just USB video cameras and can be used in Coviu without further change.
 Plug your camera into your computer via the USB port.
-Then use the “Add” button and select the “Share camera” feature to bring the medical device video into your conversation.
-You will need a Coviu Premium account to activate this feature.
+Then use the Tools+ button and select the Share document camera feature to bring the medical device video into your conversation.
+This feature is only available on the Coviu Clinic plan.

-Don’t hesitate to experiment with other video and audio devices — you might be surprised how much will just work and how powerful the features of Coviu are when working with shared devices.
+Don’t hesitate to experiment with other video and audio devices .
+You might be surprised how much will just work and how powerful the features of Coviu are when working with shared devices.

 If you’ve managed to set up something special, don’t hesitate to drop us a line.
 We’re always keen to find out about the awesome things our customers do with Coviu.